-Crab Stock Uses
+How to Use Crab Stock

-This delicious crab stock is super versatile.
-Use it to enhance the flavor of any seafood stew or sauce.
 If you’re making a risotto you are gonna need stock, and this crab stock goes perfectly in our Chanterelle & Sage Risotto.
 Try it out and let us know what you think!

-This recipe is just for a pure crab stock.
+This recipe is for a pure crab stock.
 Living so close to the magical Oregon coast, we love to harvest our own Dungeness crabs every year, and we’re always left with piles of crab shells.
 But that doesn’t mean you can’t bring other shellfish to this crab stock party.

 All seafood stocks are going to consist of a hodge podge of shells.
 Lobster, shrimp, crabs, and crawfish are all commonly used to make shellfish stock.
 Add one or add a little bit of them all.
 Theres no right or wrong perfect combination.
 Have fun with it.